golanlevin/shelters-as-artworks/README.md

 * *Name of the artists or creators*
 * *Title of the artwork or project*
-* *Year that it was done*
+* *Year that it was made or started*
-* *One single link that has the most representative or best documentation*
+* *One single URL that has the most representative or best documentation of the project*
-* *Brief description of what the project IS, with an emphasis on why it's interesting*
+* *A brief description of what the project IS, including some information on why it's interesting (approximately 20-50 words long, please)*
 * *PNG or JPG Image, ~1000 pixels wide.*

 ---

+## Projects

 Michael Rakowitz, *paraSITE* (1997).
 'Stealing' the vented air from buildings, these structures attach to the air outtake ducts of buildings, which serve as the “host” from which they derive the warm air that heats and inflates them.
 ([link](https://www.moma.org/learn/moma_learning/michael-rakowitz-parasite-homeless-shelter-1997/))